 Reading a book, there is no better way to start off the summer!
 Now is the perfect time to dive in to Summer Reading.
 Whether it is reading during play time or enjoying that last story before bed, reading has always been a big part of our daily routine.
 One of my favorite things as a parent, is watching the excitement on my girls faces when we read together!

 Reading is an adventure for all ages!
-We have a preschool graduate who is reading basic sight words and a 2 year-old who recites her favorites.
+We have a Kindergarten graduate who has found a love for chapter books, and a 3 year-old who loves to “read” to her babies.
 I LOVE it!
 I encourage you to incorporate reading into your summer routine.
 If you are expecting, have a toddler, or are wrapping up the final days of the school year, the memories that are created from reading will be ones that you will cherish forever.
 Reading over the summer will also help kids maintain and increase their reading and learning skills.
 It is a win for everyone involved!